 The Amahoro Children and Community Team (ACCT) strongly believes that all people should be given an equal opportunity to live a healthy and productive life.
 Health should not be a luxury item reserved only for some.
 Health disparities have a number of causes, some of which include poverty, lack of access to healthcare and lack of access to education.
 ACCT’s work in Uganda aims to address each of these factors.
 In particular, I wanted to highlight the challenge of accessing healthcare in Uganda.
 The World Health Organization recommends one doctor per 1,000 people in order to meet the medical needs of everyone.
 However, in Uganda, there is 1 doctor for every 24,000 people.
 As a result, many people in Uganda are unable to get the medical care they need.
 If someone if lucky enough to get to see a doctor in Uganda, being able to afford the necessary treatment is another major challenge.
 This is why we work with Dr. Franklin and Jungle Medical Missions to hold medical clinics for disadvantaged communities in Uganda.
 At these clinics, we have a team of healthcare professionals who provide a wide range of primary care services for free to hundreds of patients.
 These clinics are a major step towards reducing health disparities.

-You can help us address health disparities by donating $2,000 which covers the cost of a medical clinic in Uganda which can serve 300-500 patients.
+You can help us address health disparities by donating to Amahoro to cover the cost of a medical clinic in Uganda which can serve 300-500 patients.
 Or donate another amount to because every donation helps.

 Please join us in our effort to ensure health for all,